squaretwo/react-native-gifted-form/README.md

         />

         <GiftedForm.NoticeWidget
-          title='By signing up, you agree to the Terms of Service and Privacy Policity.'
+          title='By signing up, you agree to the Terms of Service and Privacy Policy.'
         />

         <GiftedForm.HiddenWidget name='tos' value={true} />